Amitsharma45/Note_Manager/README.md

 2. Register for a new account or log in if you already have one.
 3. Start managing your notes by creating, editing, and deleting them.

-## Acknowledgments

-- This project was inspired by [mention any inspirations or similar projects].
-- Special thanks to [mention anyone you want to acknowledge, such as contributors or libraries used].

 ---

 Feel free to customize this `README.md` template with more specific information about your project, such as deployment instructions, troubleshooting, additional screenshots, and anything else you'd like to share.